-House Bill No. by Representative Newell, known as the "Teacher's Shield Act," aims to enhance protections for teachers and school employees against incidents of assault and battery by students.
-The bill amends existing laws regarding student discipline, stipulating that when a student is formally accused of battery or assault on a school employee, the principal must immediately suspend the student and remove them from school premises, regardless of whether the incident occurred on or off school property.
-Additionally, the bill mandates that students found guilty of such offenses be expelled for a minimum of two complete school semesters and placed in alternative educational settings, while also requiring participation in anger management programs.
-All related documentation must be maintained in the student's records.
+House Bill No. 283, known as the "Teacher's Shield Act," aims to enhance protections for students and school employees against incidents of assault and battery.
+The bill amends existing laws to ensure that when a student is accused of committing battery or assault on a school employee or another student, the principal must immediately suspend the student and remove them from school premises.
+This applies to incidents occurring both on and off school property.
+The bill also defines "school employee" to include all staff members, substitute teachers, bus operators, and volunteers.
+Furthermore, it mandates that students found guilty of such offenses be expelled for a minimum of two complete school semesters and placed in alternative educational settings, while also participating in anger management programs.

 Statutes affected: